spex-xray/spex-help/source/getstarted/pyspex.rst

 This creates the ``spex`` conda environment for you.
 This step should only be done once.

+From SPEX version 3.07.00, we also provide a conda environment for Python 3.9 for cases when you need a more recent python version.
+This Python 3.9 environment can be installed using the file ``$SPEX90/python/spex39.yml``.
+The conda environment will be called ``spex39``.

 ..
 Note:: If you installed SPEX through the Mac package installer, then ``spex.yml`` is not located in a writeable directory.
 Please copy ``spex.yml`` first to your home directory (``cp /opt/spex/python/spex.yml ~/``) and then create the conda environment like: ``conda env create -f ~/spex.yml``.